purdue-onchip/gds2Para/README.md

 # gds2Para
 Complete Integrated Circuit (IC) Layout Analysis from GDSII Design File to Parasitics Extraction

 This layout analyzer is written in C++ as part of a wider API for the electromagnetic design validation of VLSI IC, package, and board designs.
 The code design follows a philosophy intended to have the most extensibility and highest level of automation possible for increasingly complex integrated circuits, packages, and boards.
 Design information from the Graphic Database Stream II (GDSII) file is parsed and stored alongside simulation input information.
 Once a design is loaded, the information can be written to another GDSII file or analyzed with a full-wave simulation to extract parasitics between ports.
 An alternate mode of operation allows an interconnect modeling platform (IMP) file to be translated to a GDSII file design.
-Parasitics are preferably reported through a [Xyce](https://xyce.sandia.gov/) subcircuit file (SPICE derivative from Sandia National Laboratories), though a Standard Parasitics Exchange Format (SPEF) file may be output alternatively.
+Parasitics are preferably reported through a [Xyce](https://xyce.sandia.gov/) subcircuit file (SPICE derivative from Sandia National Laboratories), though a [Standard Parasitic Exchange Format (SPEF)](https://ieeexplore.ieee.org/document/5430852) file may be output alternatively.
 Please carefully read this **README.md** file for an overview, dependencies, and usage instructions.

 ## Overview
 ### Simulate (-s) Mode Top-level Flowchart